MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/wrap-issues.md

 - [Code sign for Android](https://docs.microsoft.com/en-us/power-apps/maker/common/wrap/code-sign-android)

-Ensure your mobile device meets these [minimum requirements](https://docs.microsoft.com/en-us/power-apps/maker/common/wrap/overview#software-and-device-requirements).
+verify that your mobile device meets these [minimum requirements](https://docs.microsoft.com/en-us/power-apps/maker/common/wrap/overview#software-and-device-requirements).

-## Cannot sign in to a Wrapped Mobile App or cannot see data
+## Cannot sign in to a wrapped Mobile App or cannot see data

-If you cannot sign in to your Wrapped Mobile App please verify that
+If you cannot sign in to your wrapped Mobile App, please verify that:

 - Your AAD app is properly configured

 - All API permissions for the App have been added correctly.
-Refer to the image below and/or see [Configure API Permissions](https://docs.microsoft.com/en-us/power-apps/maker/common/wrap/how-to#configure-api-permissions) on how to see and configure API permissions for the App.
+Please refer to the image below and see [Configure API Permissions](https://docs.microsoft.com/en-us/power-apps/maker/common/wrap/how-to#configure-api-permissions) for more details on how to see and configure API permissions for the App.

 :::image type="content" source="media/wrap-issues/SignInFail_1.png" alt-text="Screenshot of API permissions for the App.":::

-- Ensure that admin **Add-AdminAllowedThirdPartyApps** script was run successfully.
+- Verify that admin **Add-AdminAllowedThirdPartyApps** script was run successfully.
 See [Allow registered apps in your environment](https://docs.microsoft.com/en-us/power-apps/maker/common/wrap/how-to#allow-registered-apps-in-your-environment) for more information.

-- Verify your AAD app type is Multi-tenant.
+- Make sure your AAD app type is Multi-tenant.
 Under your AAD app’s Authentication tab, Supported account types should be “Accounts in any organizational directory (Any Azure AD directory – Multitenant”.

-- Ensure the proper Redirect URI’s have been created for iOS and/or Android.
-For Android, ensure the hash is provided correctly.
-For more info, see [these steps](https://docs.microsoft.com/en-us/power-apps/maker/common/wrap/how-to#redirect-uri-format).
+- Ensure that the proper Redirect URIs have been created for iOS and Android.
+For Android, please check that the hash is provided correctly.
+For more information on Redirect URIs, please see [these steps](https://docs.microsoft.com/en-us/power-apps/maker/common/wrap/how-to#redirect-uri-format).

 ## Other issues in wrap

-For other issues, or if your issue persists after following these steps, please reach out to support alias pamobsup@microsoft.com, include a repro video and/or screenshots, as well as a session id, which can be acquired in the following ways:
+For all other issues, or if your issue persists after following these steps, please reach out to support alias pamobsup@microsoft.com, include a repro video and/or screenshots, as well as a session id, which can be acquired in the following ways: